deemamohiar/Unix/readmE.md

     we then take the element at idx 0 from the array to obtain the full name of the user

 ##Part III

+###Question 5:
+file name: part3.py
+Logs the username and hostname

+###Question 6:
+file name: part3.service
+In order to be able to run it, need to put the service file inside the /etc/systemd/system Also, need to put the script inside /usr/bin